How the government monitors imports into the UK.

 National import controls

 National import controls are imposed using the UK’s national import prohibition legislation Import, Export and Customs Powers (Defence) Act 1939.
 BIS controls its use within government.
 All national import controls are listed in the Open General Import Licence (OGIL) made under it.
-For example, import licensing controls on firearms back up Home Office domestic legislation on the possession of firearms so that only those with authority to possess firearms can import them.
+For example, import licensing controls on firearms back up Home Office domestic legislation on the possession of firearms so that only those with authority to own firearms can import them.

 EU import controls